-There are a few ways that you can help your child integrate into the nursery.
+There are a few ways that you can help your child integrate into the preschool.
 It’s good to start to talk to them about Kipina a few weeks before you bring them.
 We send out a picture of the teacher and classmates in advance of your child joining Kipina and so it’s good to share this with him/her so they can familiarize themselves.
-We also have an integration timetable, where we ask you to spend some of your time a few hours a day at the nursery with your child until they feel settled.
+We also have an integration timetable, where we ask you to spend some of your time a few hours a day at the preschool with your child until they feel settled.
 Every child’s integration is different and so the integration schedule is not set in stone.

 Can I come with my child, just for a few days to see if my child will be okay before I pay and commit?

-We can safely say that every child will transition well into a nursery environment.
+We can safely say that every child will transition well into a preschool environment.
 For some it may take more time but we know that they will eventually settle.
 Our policy is that you must commit and pay before you bring your child to Kipina.
 We do have an integration schedule that will enable you to slowly integrate your child into Kipina.
-We have never had a child not adjust to the nursery.
+We have never had a child not adjust to the preschool.

 What time should I bring my child?